CrestFallenTurtle/Pringles_can_code_generator/README.md

 1. I think this is pretty well understood, but I have no part in what the hell you decide to do with this.
 2. The Xbox Game pass codes generated are only valid untill the <b>2022-12-01</b>
 3. The event will end on the <b>30 july 2022</b>.
 And is susceptible to change.
-4. If the generated code doesn't work, then generate it again.
+4. If the generated code doesn't work, generate it again until it works.